Optimizing accuracy and diversity: a multi-task approach to forecast combinations: Related works: forecasting by meta-learning

-Meta-learning can be employed to either select the most appropriate model or to optimize the weights used to combine the different base forecasts.
-Methods of such type may share a pool of forecasting techniques and differ in how they identify and combine features from the time series.
-Indeed, regardless of the task (model selection or model combination), a common challenge in feature-based forecasting is the selection, extraction, or estimation of the right features.
-These features can be, for example, statistical representations of time series characteristics, such as mean, standard deviation, autocorrelation, and seasonality.
-Using feature-based time series representations has gained interest in various time series mining tasks, including clustering, classification, and forecasting \citep{mancuso2021machine, petropoulos2022forecasting}.
-Successful applications of features in time series forecasting are based on meta-learning. \cite{talagala2018meta} developed a meta-learning approach called FFORMS (Feature-based FORecast Model Selection), which uses a Random Forest (RF) classifier to choose the best forecasting method from nine base forecasters based on a set of time series features.
-To build a reliable classiﬁer, they proposed augmenting the set of observed time series by simulating new time series similar to those in the assumed population.
-Time series features are based on a set of manually selected 25 features for non-seasonal data and 30 features for seasonal data. \cite{montero2020fforma} improved FFORMS and proposed a meta-learning approach to learn the weights of convex combinations of forecasting models, resulting in the framework called FFORMA (Feature-based FORecast Model Averaging).
-Prior to forecasting with FFORMA, 42 hand-crafted features are extracted from the original time series and the overall weighted average error of each forecasting method in the pool is computed.
-To determine the optimal weights of the combination, the problem is framed as a non-linear regression where time series features are linked with the forecasting errors using the XGBoost algorithm \citep{chen2016xgboost}. \cite{di2022sparse} proposed a meta-learning system based on a Multilayer Perceptron (MLP) that takes as input the same pre-computed time series feature representations used in FFORMA and automatically provides sparse convex combinations of forecasting methods.
-One advantage of this approach is that it eliminates the need to compute forecasts for the excluded methods during the pre-processing stage.
-This leads to computational savings and improved reliability in real-time applications.
-However, the obtained results are worse in terms of forecast accuracy than the FFORMA approach by \cite{montero2020fforma}.
-To demonstrate the importance of accuracy and diversity when selecting combination methods, \cite{lichtendahl2020some} analyzed the M4 competition's top strategies submitted by \cite{montero2020fforma}.
-They used a screen on accuracy to eliminate inaccurate methods and a screen on diversity to eliminate methods with highly dependent forecast errors; they then found that a simple trimmed mean of the subset of surviving methods was nearly as effective as the combination produced by \cite{montero2020fforma} through FFORMA.
-To incorporate diversity, \cite{kang2022forecast} tailored the state-of-the-art FFORMA framework to allow for the diversity of the forecasts as the inputs.
-This results in a supervised approach where time series features are extracted by looking at the diversity of forecasts among the methods in the pool.
-The newly obtained hand-crafted features are then employed to train the weighted combination of forecasting models.
-The inclusion of diverse methods within the combination scheme enhanced the point forecast accuracy of FFORMA.
-In contrast to the methods mentioned earlier, there exists a body of research focusing on the use of Deep Neural Networks (DNN). \cite{ma2021retail} proposed a meta-learning algorithm designed for retail forecasting where time series features are automatically extracted through a Convolutional Neural Network (CNN).
-These features are then linked with a set of weights which are used to combine the forecasting methods. \cite{li2020forecasting} adopted a similar approach where a CNN is employed to learn time series features from recurrence plots.
-First, time series data is converted into images via recurrence plots.
-Then, computer vision algorithms are applied to extract features from these recurrence plots, and these features are further converted into weights for forecasting methods by minimizing the same weighted average loss function used in FFORMA.
-Table \ref{tab:meta-literature} provides a summary for a clear comparison of the recent research studies on time series forecasting with meta-learning.
+Meta-learning can be employed to either select the most appropriate model or to optimize the weights used to combine the different forecasting methods. \cite{talagala2018meta} developed a meta-learning approach called FFORMS (Feature-based FORecast Model Selection), which uses a Random Forest (RF) to select the best forecasting method from nine base forecasters, based on a set of manually selected time series features. \cite{montero2020fforma} improved FFORMS and proposed a meta-learning approach to learn the weights of convex combinations of forecasting models, resulting in the framework called FFORMA (Feature-based FORecast Model Averaging).
+In FFORMA, before performing the actual forecast, 42 hand-crafted features are extracted from the original time series.
+To determine the optimal weights of the combination, the problem is framed as a non-linear regression where time series features are linked with the forecasting errors using the XGBoost algorithm \citep{chen2016xgboost}. \cite{di2022sparse} proposed a meta-learning system based on a Multilayer Perceptron (MLP) that takes as input the same pre-computed time series feature used in FFORMA and automatically provides sparse convex combinations of the methods.
+One advantage of this approach is that it avoids to compute forecasts for the excluded methods, leading to computational savings.
+However, the obtained results are worse in terms of accuracy than the approach by \cite{montero2020fforma}.